-- Provide adequate supervision for students (and guests) at all times; adhere to the established "Children on Campus" portion of this handbook. - Provide students with proper instruction regarding the safe use of equipment, supplies, and facilities; document such instruction if the classroom offers an unusual or dangerous setting. - Meet your class in the observed period and location. - Ascertain that all students attending your class are registered for the class. - Comply with all accommodations approved by the Accommodations Resource Center for students with disabilities. - Ensure equal access and opportunity for all students; comply with all requirements of Title IX of the Education Amendments of 1972 and the ADA.
+- Always Provide adequate supervision for students (and guests); adhere to the established "Children on Campus" portion of this handbook. - Provide students with proper instruction regarding the safe use of equipment, supplies, and facilities; document such instruction if the classroom offers an unusual or dangerous setting. - Meet your class in the observed period and location. - Ascertain that all students attending your class are registered for the class. - Comply with all accommodations approved by the Accommodations Resource Center for students with disabilities. - Ensure equal access and opportunity for all students; comply with all requirements of Title IX and the ADA.